juxhouse/bela-resources/updaters/Java.md

 mvn dependency:build-classpath -Dmdep.outputFile=.bela/classpath.txt
 ```

-If your repo has several maven projects or maven modules, repeat this step inside the folder of each one of them.
+If your repo has several maven modules, repeat this step inside the folder of each one of them.

 ## 2. Run the Bela Updater